 - Quinn has boys doing this all the time on Daria.

 - Xiaolin Showdown: All of the boys fawn over Dyris, the mermaid, much to Kimiko's irritation...until Dyris shows Kimiko how it's done.

-- Rarity on My Little Pony: Friendship is Magic asks two male neighbors to pull a coach containing herself and her five friends.
+- In "The Best Night Ever", she asks two male neighbors to pull a coach containing herself and her five friends.
 From the looks of it, their reason to agree right away is her seductive charm.